 In this new episode of our podcast, we make our case for why we so strongly believe that Paris is always a good idea.
 A few hints: Eiffel Tower, walks by the Seine, fresh-from-the-oven baguettes, and oh, yeah! culture.

-Every Friday, we share our favorite reading- and travel-related links.
-This week, we've got the science of old book smell, the inside scoop on train tickets, Czech melancholy, Rihanna as book covers & more.
+Every Friday, we share our favorite book- and travel-related links.
+This week, we've got book fountains, the pleasure of re-reading, weird tourist attractions, fancy Malaysian cakes, a new word-nerd podcast & more.